 Learn more about our program

-Children between the ages of 5 and 18 years old who have Autism Spectrum Disorder or intellectual/developmental disabilities.
+Children between the ages of 5 and 18 years old who have autism spectrum disorder or intellectual/developmental disabilities.
 Your child does not need to be officially diagnosed to participate in our program.
 Each child is supported by at least one volunteer, but some children fare better with more or different types of support.
 We will work with you to find the right support for your child.

 Our clinics aim to develop your child’s motor skills, hand-eye coordination, language, and social skills.
 It is our goal to provide an environment where your child can have fun, be their authentic self, and grow and develop.